Quick Impact Projects (QIPs) are small-scale, low cost projects, funded by our missions, that are planned and implemented within a short timeframe.

 Missions have distributed medical, food, and cleaning supplies and hygiene kits to the population, as well as training on handwashing, and making of soaps and masks.
 For example, in the Central African Republic, local women groups are implementing a project to make soap and produce masks for the population.
 Similarly, MONUSCO implemented a project on protective mask manufacturing that resulted in the production of over 2,000 masks per day.

 Missions such as MINUSCA, MINUSMA, MONUSCO, UNMISS, UNAMID, UNFICYP, UNISFA, and UNIFIL organized or facilitated sensitization activities to raise local communities’ awareness on COVID-19.
-These activities have included training of community sensitizers which consisted of coaching sessions with the local government officials and community leaders, CSO’s, women and youth groups, medical officers, religious and traditional leaders, IDPs and refugees, traders, etc. Local journalists have been trained on how to analyze rumors and crosscheck information.
+These activities have included training of community sensitizers which consisted of coaching sessions with the local government officials and community leaders, CSO’s (Civil Society Organization), women and youth groups, medical officers, religious and traditional leaders, IDPs (Internally Displaced Persons) and refugees, traders, etc. Local journalists have been trained on how to analyze rumors and crosscheck information.
 Women have been engaged to sensitize women on COVID-19 prevention, which brings them to the forefront of advocacy and creates an opportunity to generate income.

 Examples of our work